 Three common exercises that can help lower back pain include:

-Exactly how you should stretch depends on what’s causing your lower back pain.
+But remember: exactly how you should stretch depends on what’s causing your lower back pain.
 In some cases, certain exercises could actually worsen your pain (case in point: standing toe touches, which can compress the spine, or standard sit-ups, which come with the risk of herniated disc injuries).
 So, it’s best to check in with a physical therapist to figure out the best bedtime stretches for you.

 Get out of bed gently

 There’s an art to getting out of bed that can help you avoid aggravating back pain.
 And keeping that pain at bay in the morning could lead to better sleep come bedtime.

 Kirsch says: “Be very careful when you are changing position — do not twist or turn.
 Move your body ‘together’ and keep your core tight.
 Roll on to your side and swing your legs over the side of the bed to sit up slowly and reduce the strain on your back.”

 Still feeling stiff?
 Your nighttime stretch routine can work for lower back pain in the a.m., as well.